Park District Summer Camp Staff Training

 - The importance of Image Perception and how it relates to product brand

-- How an individual’s actions communicates to others
+- How an individual’s actions communicate to others

 - Establishing a rapport builds relationships

-- Establishing a strong business culture reflects positively on an organization.
+- Creating an influential business culture reflects positively on an organization.

 “Dale’s speech was fun, educational, and beneficial to my full-time staff.”
 Anna Paszkiet – Bridgeview Park Rec.
 Coordinator.